Best reward current accounts 2026

 One of the longest running reward schemes is the Halifax Reward Current Account.

-You pay £3 a month for the privilege, but this is waived if you can pay in £1,500 a month or more.
+There’s also a £3 a month fee for the account, but this is waived if you can pay in £1,500 a month or more.

 Halifax also offers additional cashback when you use your debit card with selected retailers.